vishalbelsare/docker-pyml/README.md

 - nltk
 - textblob

-To try out some machine learning algorithms have a look at the _Python Machine Learning Snippets_ (https://github.com/rueedlinger/machine-learning-snippets) - an ongoing project with collection of various machine learning examples as Jupyter Notebooks in with scikit-learn, statsmodel, numpy and other libraries.
+To try out some machine learning algorithms have a look at the _Python Machine Learning Snippets_ (https://github.com/rueedlinger/machine-learning-snippets) - an ongoing project with collection of various machine learning examples as Jupyter Notebooks with scikit-learn, statsmodel, numpy and other libraries.

 ## Get started